 Google’s streaming stick is a great travelling companion, but how can you use Chromecast without Wi-Fi?

 When the Google Chromecast was first unveiled more than six years ago, it offered an alternative way to access online content on televisions.

-Allowing a raft of content, including TV, films, photos and games photo galleries or presentations to be beamed right to your TV at a time when smart TVs were only just demonstrating their power, the idea of using a small USB peripheral to transform your regular TV into such a smart device was worthy of attention.
+Allowing a raft of content, including TV, films, games, photo galleries or presentations to be beamed right to your TV at a time when smart TVs were only just demonstrating their power, the idea of using a small USB peripheral to transform your regular TV into such a smart device was worthy of attention.

-It allows content from almost any device, whether a PC or Mac, iPhone or Android phone to be streamed to a big screen using Wi-Fi.
-But what happens if your Wi-Fi is down or you're trying to expand your viewing possibilities without a Wi-Fi connection?
+But what happens if your Wi-Fi is down, or if you're simply unable to gain access to a Wi-Fi network from where you are?
 Perhaps you want to share your content to a TV in a public place, or somewhere that doesn't have a public Internet connection, such as a hotel or in a remote location.

-However, unlike the Amazon Fire Stick, the biggest competitor to the Chromecast, Google's device can beam content to a TV without ever having an internet connection.
+What you may not know is that unlike the Amazon Fire Stick, perhaps Chromecast's biggest competitor on the market, Google's device can beam content to a TV without ever having to connect to an internet connection.

 Using Chromecast without Wi-Fi

 The first thing you'll need to do is ensure your Chromecast is running the most up-to-date firmware.
 As we've mentioned, using your Chromecast without Wi-Fi will only work with the most recent software.

 This is due to an update that added new functionality in the form of 'guest mode'.
 This new setting allows Chromecast users to open their device to guests, without the need for that guest to be connected to a Wi-Fi network.